ChameleonCloud/docs/source/technical/baremetal.rst

 to instances.
 This information can be any data in any format, but if it is a shell script it will be automatically executed after boot by `cloudinit
 <https://cloudinit.readthedocs.io/en/latest/>`_.
 You can provide this shell
-script either via the web interface in the *Configuration* tab when launching an instance, or by providing a file to the nova command line using the ``--user-data`` option.
+script either via the GUI in the *Configuration* tab when launching an instance, or by providing a file to the nova command line using the ``--user-data`` option.